-- F is the give-way capacity of the Lane in a time step. - F0 is the maximum flow when the Lane is potentially opposed but no opposing traffic is present. - Q1 is the flow in the current time slice on the first opposing Lane. - A1 is a coefficient for the first opposing Lane which specifies by how much the capacity is reduced by flow on the first opposing Lane. - Q2 is the flow in the current time slice on the second opposing Lane. - A2 is a coefficient for the second opposing Lane which specifies by how much the capacity is reduced by flow on the second opposing Lane. - Q_n is the flow in the current time slice on the second opposing Lane.

-• A_n is a coefficient for the second opposing Lane which specifies by how much the capacity is reduced by flow on the second opposing Lane.
+- F is the give-way capacity of the Lane in a time step. - $F_0$ is the maximum flow when the Lane is potentially opposed but no opposing traffic is present. - Q1 is the flow in the current time slice on the first opposing Lane. - A1 is a coefficient for the first opposing Lane which specifies by how much the capacity is reduced by flow on the first opposing Lane. - Q2 is the flow in the current time slice on the second opposing Lane. - A2 is a coefficient for the second opposing Lane which specifies by how much the capacity is reduced by flow on the second opposing Lane. - Qn is the flow in the current time slice on the second opposing Lane. - An is a coefficient for the second opposing Lane which specifies by how much the capacity is reduced by flow on the second opposing Lane.

-Guidance on the values to use for the above parameters is given later in this User Guide.
+Guidance on the values to use for the above parameters is given in 'Give Way Lanes' in LinSig in Section 3 : Essential Background.